 - Give your child some plastic cups or beakers to measure liquid in the tub.

 - Measure heights of your family and compare them.

-- As children work with numbers they begin to recognize the symbol for each number.
-Eventually they will recognize the word for each number.
+- As children work with numbers they begin to recognise the symbol for each number.
+Eventually they will recognise the word for each number.
 Write the symbols (1,2,3) and words for numbers when possible.